DKFZ-ODCF/SNVCallingWorkflow/README.md

 # DKFZ SNVCalling Workflow

 An SNV calling workflow developed in the Applied Bioinformatics and Theoretical Bioinformatics groups at the DKFZ.
-On earlier version (pre Github) of this workflow was used in the [Pancancer](https://github.com/TheRoddyWMS/BatchEuphoria/pull/124) project.
+An earlier version (pre Github) of this workflow was used in the [Pancancer](https://dockstore.org/containers/quay.io/pancancer/pcawg-dkfz-workflow) project.

 > <table><tr><td><a href="https://www.denbi.de/"><img src="docs/images/denbi.png" alt="de.NBI logo" width="300" align="left"></a></td><td><strong>Your opinion matters!</strong> The development of this workflow is supported by the <a href="https://www.denbi.de/">German Network for Bioinformatic Infrastructure (de.NBI)</a>.
 By completing <a href="yet unknown">this very short survey</a> you support our efforts to improve this tool.</td></tr></table>